Issue 4 - 12/31/18

 It's hard because the majority of my favorite people are men but that's because clearly men get the upper hand with opportunities at things like musical success and being sports heroes/santa, and I could very well also be super duper rife with innate biases in that regard.
 There's a certain lack of purity to the whole endeavor.

 But I guess I'm reviewing the sexual appeal of men in general, which - you know how in Mario Party you can roll a normal dice or your character's special dice, so instead of 1-2-3-4-5-6 it could be 1-1-1-1-1-8?
-I feel like that's where most women are and the controller's broked.
+I feel like that's what most women have to deal with and the controller's broked.

 Aesthetic: I rolled a dice and got a 4, which means 1.
 So we're talking dirt, funny jeans, hunting paraphernalia because he's a psychopath, general stiffness also I guess because he's a psychopath.
 I know that's harsh but hey I rolled a 1.
 There are the Antoni Porowskis of the world and the Nikolaj Coster-Waldaus of the world, but we don't get them.
 Nobody does.
 They belong to the sea.